-Rule 8.2 Initiation Of Hearing Procedure; Notice Of Hearing.
+Rule 8.23 Initiation Of Hearing Procedure; Notice Of Hearing.

 - (a) Proceedings to review a decision made by the Executive Director pursuant to Miss.
 Code Ann. §75-76-159 must be initiated by the filing and service of a petition in accordance with Miss.
-Code Ann. §75-76-161. - (b) A copy of the petition must be served on the respondent. - (c) The respondent may file and serve a written response within 15 days after being served with a copy of the petition. - (d) After the time for respondent to file and serve a written response to the petition has expired, the hearing examiner shall determine the date, time and place of the hearing on the petition. - (e) Notice of the hearing must be served by the hearing examiner on each of the parties at least 20 days before the hearing, unless the hearing examiner reasonably determines that a lesser notice period is appropriate.
+Code Ann. §75-76-161.
+Such petition may be filed by either personal delivery, electronic mail, or first-class USPS mail to the office of the Executive Director, and shall be deemed filed upon receipt during the regular business hours of the Mississippi Gaming Commission. - (b) A copy of the petition must be served on the respondent. - (c) The respondent may file and serve a written response within 15 days after being served with a copy of the petition. - (d) After the time for respondent to file and serve a written response to the petition has expired, the hearing examiner shall determine the date, time and place of the hearing on the petition. - (e) Notice of the hearing must be served by the hearing examiner on each of the parties at least 20 days before the hearing, unless the hearing examiner reasonably determines that a lesser notice period is appropriate. - (f) Failure by the petitioner to conform with any procedural requirement referenced in subsection (a) or (b) shall result in immediate dismissal of the petition without further hearing or notice.
 (Adopted: 09/25/1991; Amended: 03/29/1993.)

-Rule 8.3 Pre-hearing Motions.
+Rule 8.34 Pre-hearing Motions.